- Handling Copyright of Your Research Work

 - Publishing Your Research Work

 The copyright of your research work created during the employment at this University or with the use of the University equipment, facilities or other resources belongs to CUHK.
-As an author, you hold a non-exclusive licence to use the same material for non-commercial educational purposes during and beyond your employment with the University, excluding any third party copyrighted material.
+As an author, you hold a non-exclusive license to use the same material for non-commercial educational purposes during and beyond your employment with the University, excluding any third party copyrighted material.
 Details are in Ownership of Copyright of your Research Work.

 - Copyright Notice